 it was likely a cult

-the only flavour was salt
+but the markings weren't rightthe only flavour was salt

 which was wrong